tormi/WunderWay/working-at-wunderkraut/new-starter/index.md

 ##Holidays

 You'll be allocated a holiday allowance each year.
-See <a href="/working-at-wunderkraut/holidays-and-unplanned-leave/how-to-book-holidays/">How to Book Holidays</a> for more information.
+See [How to Book Holidays](/working-at-wunderkraut/holidays-and-unplanned-leave/how-to-book-holidays/) for more information.

 ##Communication Tools

 With distributed teams communication is really important.
 With the right tools we can beam numerous people into the same room for meetings or general catchup-ups.

 The phone is always a good place to start.
-Take a look at the <a href="/about-the-company/phone-directory/">UK Phone Directory</a>.
+Take a look at the [UK Phone Directory](/about-the-company/phone-directory/).

-We use a combination of <a href="http://www.skype.com/en/">Skype</a> and <a href="https://www.hipchat.com">HipChat</a> for online text chats.
+We use a combination of [Skype](http://www.skype.com/en/) and [HipChat](https://www.hipchat.com) for online text chats.
 It's a good idea to install both of these.

 We use Google Hangouts for video calls.
 Whenever there's to be a hangout we'll announce it and provide a link in HipChat.
 As a minimum there's a weekly Wunderkraut Hangout on a Friday when we discuss our weeks and have a general chin wag.
 We use hangouts for quick project calls.